aquasecurity/tracee/tracee-rules/Readme.md

 ![Tracee Logo](images/tracee.png)

-# Tracee-Rules: Runtime security detection engine
+# Tracee-Rules: Runtime Security Detection Engine

 > Note: This is a new component for Tracee that is still under development